dkos23/daw-projects-dashboard/README.md

 ## Installation

-build created dist setup .exe and a portable .exe
+electron build will generate distributions: setup .exe and a portable .exe

 ## Structure

-- **electron/**: Contains the electron server for searching files.
+- **electron/**: Contains the electron backend server logic.
 - **pages/**: Contains the application pages.
 - **frontend/**: Contains the Next.js application for the app.
 - **frontend/**: Contains the React.js components.